patiphanz/Node-js/README.md

 You can change title and contents of your article.
 ![edit_article](./doc/user/3edit_article.png)

-Or if you want to delete, you can delete it
+Or if you want to delete, you can delete it.
 ![delete_article](./doc/user/4delete_article.png)

-For user who want to add article you can click on "Add Article" at the top and you can create your own topic
+For user who want to add article you can click on "Add Article" at the top and you can create your own topic.
 ![add_article](./doc/user/5add_article.png)

-And when you click submit you will be redirect to homepage and get message "Article Added
+And when you click submit you will be redirect to homepage and get message "Article Added".
 ![add_article_success](./doc/user/6add_article_success.png)

 At login page, In case your user is correct but password isn't, you will get "Wrong password" message.